CricHeroes

 If the batsman hits a powerful shot that clears the boundary ropes without bouncing, it’s a six.
 However, if it bounces once before going over the ropes, it's a four.

 The primary goal for the fielding team is to dismiss the batsmen by taking wickets.
-There are several ways to achieve this:

 Example: